justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Health-Mental-Stoicism.md

     Stoicism had 3 fields:

-    - Ethics - Stoicism' goal to help people live a virtuous life
+    - Ethics - Stoicism's goal to help people live a virtuous life
       - "Live consistently with nature" - both universe and human nature.
       - Human nature:
         - We naturally advance our interests and goals (health, wealth, and so forth)
-        - We identify with other people's interests (initially our parents, then friends, then countrymen)
+        - We identify with other people's interests (initially our parents, then friends, then other people)
         - We figure out ways to practically navigate life.
         - "The Stoics related these propensities directly to the four cardinal virtues of temperance, courage, justice and practical